-- Taller trees are best staked when planted to stop the wind from damaging them or snapping them off.
+- Stake taller trees when planting to stop the wind from damaging or snapping them.

 How to grow

-- Most trees (other than fruit trees) require little pruning other than formative pruning as they grow.
-Although as trees mature they may require pruning to keep them in check and remain safe.
+- Most trees (excluding fruit trees) require little pruning.
+However, as trees mature, they may require pruning to keep them in check and remain safe.